-The auto industry is racing to keep up with the growing demand.
+The car manufacturers are racing to keep up with the growing demand.
 Less than a year ago, fewer than 50 vehicles were offering one or both, or were scheduled to.
 For the 2017 model year, the list has grown to more than 100, and more are coming for 2018.

 Android devices dominate the smartphone market, but more 2017 vehicles will be available with CarPlay than with Android Auto.
 BMW and Porsche offer CarPlay on most or all of their models, but so far neither has announced plans to add Android Auto.
 Mercedes-Benz offers both systems on most models, but you can only get CarPlay on the GLS-Class and SL-Class.
 The Nissan Maxima and Murano also have CarPlay only for 2017.

 Stay tuned, though, because automakers will continue to add vehicles that offer one or both systems during the 2018 model year and beyond.